SovereignCloudStack/hardware-landscape/documentation/sdn/ovn_bgp_evpn.md

 failover.
 It also enables seamless VM live migration across geographically distributed environments, preserving the state of L2 and L3 connectivity.

-VXLAN or MLSP are used as data plane, to deliver the L2 frames over the L3 underlay.
+VXLAN or MPLS are used as data plane, to deliver the L2 frames over the L3 underlay.
 Each tenant’s traffic is encapsulated in VXLAN tunnels between endpoints (known as VTEPs—VXLAN Tunnel Endpoints), and BGP advertises the VXLAN VNI (Virtual Network Identifier) mappings along with MAC/IP addresses.
 As an